MNaseerSubhani/MVTec-Anomaly-Detection-For-Industry/README.md

 * Adrian Rosebrock, founder of the website [pyimagesearch](https://www.pyimagesearch.com/) for computer vision.

-Note : get this code from https://github.com/AdneneBoumessouer/MVTec-Anomaly-Detection
+Note : I Acknowledge the contribution from https://github.com/AdneneBoumessouer/MVTec-Anomaly-Detection